PopcornJS/popcornjs.github.io/index.md

 # PopcornJS

 PopcornJS is a mini JavaScript library that is aimed at tackling lightweight reactive UI components.
 How will you benefit from PopcornJS?
-Imagine all the big libraries of frameworks out there running on webpacks, with NodeJS services running on the backend; would you really need those for a simple application?
+Imagine all the big libraries or frameworks out there running on webpacks, with NodeJS services running on the backend; would you really need those for a simple application?
 Or, would you really like to rewrite your entire application's frontend just for some added features?

 Guess not, hence you stumble upon this library.